Schwinger boson theory of ordered magnets: Saddle point approximation and spinon condensation

-There is also an important qualitative difference between the SP level of the SB theory and LSWT.
-The inelastic contribution to the SP susceptibility, arising from the bubble diagrams {shown in Fig.~\ref{fig:chisp}~(b) and (c)}, is $SU(2)$ invariant.
-This property leads to the result given in Eqs.~(\ref{eq:sxy_sp}), (\ref{eq:szz_sp}), implying that the dynamical spin structure factor satisfies $S^{xx}({\bm q},\omega\neq 0) = S^{yy}({\bm q},\omega\neq 0) =S^{zz}({\bm q},\omega \neq 0)$.
+There is also an important qualitative difference between the SP approximation of the SB theory and LSWT.
+The inelastic contribution to the SP susceptibility, arising from the bubble diagrams {shown in Fig.~\ref{fig:chisp}~(b) and (c)}, is SU(2) invariant.
+This property leads to the result given in Eqs.~(\ref{eq:sxy_sp}) and (\ref{eq:szz_sp}), implying that the dynamical spin structure factor satisfies $S^{xx}({\bm q},\omega\neq 0) = S^{yy}({\bm q},\omega\neq 0) =S^{zz}({\bm q},\omega \neq 0)$.
 This \emph{qualitatively incorrect} result must be contrasted with the LSWT theory, where only the transverse spin susceptibility has poles corresponding to magnons, while the longitudinal susceptibility only includes a two-magnon continuum with relative small spectral weight.
-As we will show in Sec.~\ref{SP}, the correct LSWT result can be recovered by adding a $1/N$ contribution to the SP result~\cite{zhang2019large}.
+This simple observation invalidates the association of the poles of the SP susceptibility with magnon modes.
+As we will show in Sec.~\ref{MP}, the correct LSWT result can be recovered by including corrections due to fluctuations around the SP solution~\cite{zhang2019large}.